-The levels of time-on-task for students under tutoring conditions during the first learning task are high, with the highest mean of about 94% found in the eighth grade tutoring, where students received one-on-one
+The levels of time-on-task for students under tutoring conditions during the first learning task are high, with the highest mean of about 94% found in the eighth grade tutoring, where students received one-on-one tutoring throughout.
+Under tutoring, the mean levels of time-on-task either remained at high levels or increased further over the series of learning tasks.
+Fig. 4.5 illustrates the changes which occurred within each learning condition.

-In each of the tutoring conditions, variation in time-on-task among students either remained low throughout, as in the eighth grade study, or decreased, as in the fourth and fifth grade studies.
-Variance decreased by almost 2/3 in the fourth grade tutoring and by more than 2/5 in the fifth grade tutoring condition.
+In each of the tutoring conditions, variation in time-on-task among students either remained low throughout, as in the eighth grade, or decreased, as in the fourth and fifth grades.
+Variance decreased by almost two-thirds in the fourth grade and by more than two-fifths in the fifth grade tutoring condition.

-As Figure 6 indicates, mean levels of time-on-task increased from the first to the final task for all mastery groups by an average of about 19%.
-Variation within mastery conditions decreased from the first to the final task (see Table 6).
-The greatest decrease in variation occurred within the eighth grade mastery condition, where the variance on the final task is 1/2 less than for the first task.
+As Fig. 4.5 indicates, mean levels of time-on-task increased from the first to the final task for all mastery groups by an average of about 19%.
+Variation within mastery conditions decreased from the first to the final task (see Table 4.5).
+The greatest decrease in variation occurred within the eighth grade mastery condition, where the variance on the final task is one-half less than for the first task.

-Under the tutoring and mastery conditions, levels of time-on-task increased while variation decreased over the series of learning tasks.
+In the tutoring and mastery conditions, levels of time-on-task increased while variation decreased over the series of learning tasks.
 Instruction was adapted in ways which enabled students to become successful learners and to develop confidence in their ability to learn.
 Students responded to the quality of the instruction they received with high levels of active engagement in learning.

-During the first learning task, students under conventional conditions were an average of about 68% on-task, slightly higher than the average for mastery students.
-However, unlike students under mastery, students under conventional conditions did not receive the feedback/ corrective strategies which would have enabled the majority of students to attain prerequisite learnings for the next task as well as increased confidence in their ability to learn.
+During the first learning task, students under conventional conditions were and average of about 68% on-task, slightly higher than the average for mastery students.
+However, unlike students in mastery conditions, students in conventional conditions did not receive the periodic individualization of instruction which would have enabled the majority of the students to attain prerequisite learnings for the next task as well as increased confidence in their ability to learn.
 Although time-on-task increased for mastery students from the first to the final task, it decreased under conventional conditions by an average of about 3%.
 Levels of time-on-task remain comparatively low and variations relatively large from the first to the final task for the conventional groups.
 As students under conventional conditions progressed through the series of tasks without having attained the necessary cognitive entry behaviors, they became less involved in learning and increasingly dissimilar in their task relevant behaviors.

-Fig. 6.
-Changes in Student Reports of Time-on-Task Over a Series of Learning Tasks
+Fig. 4.5.
+Changes in Student Reports of Time-On-Task Over a Series of Learning Tasks